A Mysterious Pencil Factory Sharpens Focus On Tariff Scams

 The inspector "witnessed staff repacking what appeared to be Chinese origin products into boxes labeled 'Made in Philippines,' " the report said.

 Mislabeling the source of products to avoid tariffs is not a new scam.
-But it's likely to grow more prevalent as the trade war between the U.S. and China drags on, and tariffs are extended to nearly everything China exports.
+But it's likely to grow more prevalent as the trade war between the U.S. and China drags on and tariffs are extended to nearly everything China exports.
 Each new brick in the president's tariff wall brings new incentives for unscrupulous businesspeople to tunnel under.

 Customs officials say plenty of suppliers in China are willing to help customers avoid those tariffs by falsely claiming their products are manufactured elsewhere.
 Sometimes, the goods are actually shipped to that third country on their way to the U.S. to add a veneer of legitimacy.